Find an experienced dog sitter near you

 Pets, cuddles, and TLC

 Your pet will need all the love they can get while you’re out for a friend’s wedding or week-long business trip.
-Your dog sitter makes sure your pooch gets petted and cuddled regularly.
+Your dog sitter in Singapore makes sure your pooch gets petted and cuddled regularly.
 Let your Tasker know if they can give your pet treats, and how many they can have per day.
 Ideally, your pet and the Tasker have met prior to the sitting appointment, so your Tasker will be able to pet and scratch your dog in all their favourite spots.

 Updates on your pet